Open Menu Close Menu Open Search Close Search

 Jewish Chaplain and Neubauer Executive Director, Tufts Hillel

 Rabbi Naftali Brawer was appointed Tufts’ Jewish Chaplain and Neubauer Executive Director of Tufts Hillel in May 2018.
 Before coming to Tufts, Naftali was Chief Executive of the Spiritual Capital Foundation, a London-based think tank and consultancy on the centrality of values in organizations.
 Prior to that role, he was Senior Rabbi to the Borehamwood and Elstree Synagogue in Northwest London, one of the largest Jewish congregations in Europe, with close to 1300 members.
-Naftali is a confidential resource on campus.
+Naftali is the University Chaplaincy liaison to Dining Services.

 Naftali's biography